samsquire/ideas3/README.md

 # An Extra 100 Ideas for Computing

-Some ideas I thought of that I enjoyed thinking about and writing down.
+Some ideas for computers I thought of that I enjoyed thinking about and writing down.

 * [Follow me on Twitter](http://twitter.com/mrsamuelsquire)
 * The first page of this series [100 Ideas for Computing](https://github.com/samsquire/ideas)